Using contactless payment cards to pay for travel on busesSkip to navigation

 - Contactless payment cards are only valid on buses and can only be used to pay for single journeys

-- Daily price caps will not be applied
+- At the moment caps will not be apply

 - You can't add Travelcard or Bus Tram Pass season tickets to a contactless payment card.